A hotel that expands the possibilities of travel

 Such opportunities enrich the soul.

-Compassion for oneself overlaps with the hotel's hospitality and connects to the charm of the area.
+Caring for yourself will overlap with the hotel's hospitality and lead to the charm of the area.

-It's nice to meet you, but it's not nice to meet you.
+It's nice to meet you, but it's not the first time we've met.

-Southwest Grand Hotel is a hotel and restaurant where you can feel this charm while staying in the city.
+Southwest Grand Hotel is a hotel and restaurant where you can experience this charm while in the city.

 The first Voice is ATSUSHI SUGIMOTO, who is also a photographer and runs an apparel brand.